sguox002/leetcode/amazon.md

 652	Find Duplicate Subtrees	52.4%	Medium	*
 hashmap (in the same tree)
-for each node get the serialization.
+for each node get the serialization and store in hashmap.

 131	Palindrome Partitioning	51.9%	Medium	*
 get all partitioning backtracking.